 Air conditioners work by continuously evaporating and condensing a refrigerant gas (called Freon) through the copper tubes inside the air conditioner.
-As the Freon evaporates, it produces a cooling effect that “absorbs” the heat from the air that is sucked in to the aircon.
-This gas is pumped by the compressor, and thus most of the energy costs goes towards the operation of the compressor.
+As the Freon evaporates, it produces a cooling effect that “absorbs” the heat from the air that is sucked into the aircon.
+This gas is pumped by the compressor, and thus most of the energy costs go towards the operation of the compressor.

 An inverter window type air conditioner is 15% more energy efficient compared to non-inverter models.
 Let us illustrate:

 For this example, we are going to compare two 1.0HP window type models from Sharp: AF-T1017CR (non-inverter), and AF-X10SCF (inverter).